Presenters are listed in alphabetical order.

-Cédric Sarazin has been working as Executive Vice-President Europe & International Standardisation for Groupement des Cartes Bancaires CB since 2000.
+Cédric Sarazin has served as Executive Vice-President Europe & International Standardisation for Groupement des Cartes Bancaires CB since 2000.
 With more than 60 million cards, 1.5 million acceptance points and 12 billion transactions annually, CB is the leading European Card Scheme.

 In his 20-year career in financial services, Paul Stoddart’s most recent role prior to VocaLink was at Barclays Bank where he was responsible for M&A and Asset Disposals for Barclaycard globally, covering Credit Card Issuing, Merchant Acquiring, Retail & Motor Finance, and Loyalty & Reward.